alf2001br/Master_thesis_Andre_Luiz_Florentino_project/README.md

 * *05_Machine_learning_cross_validation.ipynb*

-Use the notebook to run a cross-validation of the machine learning classifiers, given the k-fold specification of each dataset.
+This notebook is used to run a cross-validation of the machine learning classifiers, given the k-fold specification of each dataset.
 The outcome is a .CSV file with the classification metrics.
-One can run the notebook with different models to compare results afterwards.
-In this dissertation, 12 combinations were utilized:
+You can run the notebook with different models to compare results afterwards.
+In this dissertation, 12 combinations were utilized.

 * norm_PCA_augmented
 * norm_PCA_original